 - Regional water observation mechanism

-- Water Monitoring (JP)
+- Water Quality Monitoring (JP)

 - Water scarcity and drought (JP)